wds4/tribal-tapestry/experiment/rules.md

 ## _Projection_

-Projection of one own's tribal toxicity onto The Other is a virtue when in service to the tribe.
+Projection of Vice, _as defined by the value system of one's own tribe_, onto The Other is a virtue when in service to the tribe.

 ## _Equivocation_